-- 1. Click the Screen Reader button the Tools toolbar.
-This opens the Data Display tool. - Click on a location in the graph page to read its X,Y, and Z coordinates (ternary and contour only).
-Coordinate values show in the Data Display window. - 3.
-To increase cross-hair size, press the space bar. - 4.
-Click the Pointer button for the Tools toolbar to exit screen reading mode.
+Click the Screen Reader button the Tools toolbar.
+This opens the Data Display tool.

+Click on a location in the graph page to read its X,Y, and Z coordinates (ternary and contour only).
+Coordinate values show in the Data Display window.

+To increase cross-hair size, press the space bar.

+Click the Pointer button Ion the Tools toolbar to exit screen reading mode.